-I get asked frequently what gear I use and what multirotors I fly, so here is a list of mini quad and equipment that I regularly use.
-Note that I am not sponsored by any companies, I only recommend products that I have good experience with.
+Here is a list of tools and drones that I frequently use.
+Note that I am not sponsored by any company, I only recommend products based on my experience.